MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/delete-ti-indicator-by-id.md

 ---
 title: Delete Indicator API.
-description: Learn how to use the Delete Indicator API to delete an Indicator entity by ID in Microsoft Defender Advanced Threat Protection.
+description: Learn how to use the Delete Indicator API to delete an Indicator entity by ID in Microsoft Defender for Endpoint.
 keywords: apis, public api, supported apis, delete, ti indicator, entity, id search.product: eADQiWindows 10XVcnh ms.prod: m365-security